markprzepiora/dotfiles/README.md

 This should set everything up on OSX and Ubuntu, and on other Unix systems as long as you have some dependencies installed.

-If you are planning to use tmux, you will probably have to edit `.tmux.conf` and remove the OSX-specific fixes at the top if you aren't using OSX.

 Customization
 -------------